Paul B. Johnson Jr.: Early life and education

 Paul B. Johnson Jr. grew up in a political family, as his father was a notable Democratic Party leader, serving as US Congressman from 1919 to 1923.
 The younger Johnson had an affectionate reverence for Franklin D. Roosevelt based on the days of his Congressman father's friendship with the then-Assistant Secretary of the Navy (the families' children knew each other).
-In 1938, Johnson Sr. was elected as Governor of Mississippi, dying in office in 1943.
+In 1939, Johnson Sr. was elected as Governor of Mississippi, dying in office in 1943.

 Johnson attended local schools, which were segregated under Jim Crow laws.
 He graduated from the University of Mississippi, where he met his college sweetheart Dorothy Power.
 During his first year at Ole Miss, he was a member of the freshman Ole Miss football team and was initiated into Sigma Alpha Epsilon social fraternity.
 He had the distinction of being the only sophomore ever elected as president of the Ole Miss student body.
 He also graduated from Ole Miss Law and passed the bar exam.

 Early career and military service

 Johnson became a practicing attorney in Jackson and Hattiesburg.
 After beginning his career, he married Dorothy Power in 1941.
 They had 4 children.

+In 1917, Johnson stood as a candidate for Congress; doing so on a progressive platform.

 During World War II, Johnson served in the South Pacific with the United States Marine Corps.
 Upon his release from the service, Johnson wanted to enter politics.
 He gained an appointment as the Assistant U.S. Attorney for the Southern District of Mississippi from 1948 to 1951.

 As described by writer Theodore White, Johnson had, for a Southerner, a liberal early record.
 He supported Harry S. Truman for president in 1948 (Truman received just over ten percent of the vote in Mississippi), Adlai Stevenson in 1952.
 Johnson ran for governor three times: in 1947, 1951, and 1955, but was unsuccessful.
 In 1947, prior to his first try for the governor's mansion, he also ran for an open U.S. Senate seat, but lost.

-In 1951, when Johnson ran for governor of Mississippi, Percy Greene, a black newspaper editor publicly supported the Johnson ticket and rallied black voters to support him; this angered white voters who rallied to Mr. Johnson's opponent.
-When Johnson lost the election he blamed Percy Greene and said Greene gave him the "kiss of death".
+In 1951, when Johnson ran for governor of Mississippi, Percy Greene, a black newspaper editor publicly supported the Johnson ticket and rallied black voters to support him; this angered white voters who rallied to Johnson's opponent.
+When Johnson narrowly lost the election he blamed Percy Greene and said Greene gave him the "kiss of death".

 In 1959, Johnson ran for lieutenant governor and won, serving under Governor Ross Barnett, who became a segregationist icon.
 Johnson played a prominent role in trying to prevent James Meredith from enrolling at Ole Miss in 1962, physically blocking (for the benefit of photographers) the federal marshals who were escorting the African-American veteran.